awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ------

-## Setting a Key Policy<a name="put-policy"></a>
+## Setting a key policy<a name="put-policy"></a>

 To create or replace the key policy for a CMK, use the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.

 `PutKeyPolicy` requires a policy name\.
 The only valid policy name is **default**\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

 ------
 #### [ Java ]